 Funding is a major factor in the type and extent of Metro's annual large-scale exercise.
 OEM is involved in COG and researches grant or other funding opportunities for these types of exercises.
 The degree of large-scale exercise is largely based on the funding available to support it.
 This may explain why one year Metro may have an extensive large-scale drill followed by a more modest exercise the next year.
 12.0 Internal Safety and Security Audit Program

-TOC PS/P section 6.0 requires that WMATA conduct comprehensive and continuous internal safety and security audits to evaluate the quality and effectiveness of the implementation of the SSPP.
-WMATA Safety Rules and Procedures No. 2.3/2; Internal Safety and Security Audit Procedure, provides guidelines for conducting the Internal Safety and Security Audit (ISSA) Process.
-This ISSA program also complies with the internal safety and security auditing requirements of the FTA regulation, Code of Federal Regulations title 49, part 659, Rail Fixed Guideway Systems; State Safety Oversight.
+TOC PS/P section 6.0 requires that WMATA conduct comprehensive and continuous internal safety and security reviews to evaluate the quality and effectiveness of the implementation of the SSPP.
+WMATA Internal Safety and Security Review Program Manual No. ISSR-M-01 rev1 provides guidelines for conducting the Internal Safety and Security Review (ISSR) Process.
+This ISSR program also complies with the internal safety and security review requirements of the FTA regulation, Code of Federal Regulations title 49, part 659, Rail Fixed Guide way Systems; State Safety Oversight.

 The CSO has been delegated specific responsibilities by the GM/CEO for monitoring the effectiveness of the implementation of the SSPP by the responsible departments.
-The ISSA process is the primary method used by the CSO to achieve those responsibilities.
-The ISSA process provides executive and senior management with a mechanism for verifying and documenting that the key elements of the organization are performing the specified safety and security functions and responsibilities.
+The ISSR process is the primary method used by the CSO to achieve those responsibilities.
+The ISSR process provides executive and senior management with a mechanism for verifying and documenting that the key elements of the organization are performing the specified safety and security functions and responsibilities.

-The OIG will periodically, audit a WMATA function or activity that is an element of the SSPP independently from the ISSA process.
+The OIG will periodically, audit a WMATA function or activity that is an element of the SSPP independently from the ISSR process.
 SAFE reviews these reports for applicability to SSPP requirements and as a potential source for hazard identification.